Space Shuttle Independence

 Space Shuttle Independence, formerly known as Explorer, is a full-scale, high-fidelity replica of the Space Shuttle.
 It was built by Guard-Lee in Apopka, Florida, installed at Kennedy Space Center Visitor Complex in 1993, and moved to Space Center Houston in 2012.
 It was built using schematics, blueprints and archival documents provided by NASA and by shuttle contractors such as Rockwell International.
 While many of the features on the replica are simulated, some parts, including the landing gear's Michelin tires, have been used in the Space Shuttle program.
 The model is 122.7 ft long, 54 ft high, has a 78 ft wingspan, and weighs 171860 lb.

 Kennedy Space Center

-Independence, then known as Explorer, was displayed at the Kennedy Space Center Visitor Complex atop cement pilings and secured with steel cabling.
+Independence, then known as Explorer, was displayed at the Kennedy Space Center Visitor Complex atop concrete pilings and secured with steel cabling.
 Visitor access was provided by a gantry-style tower with ramps and an elevator for accessibility.
 Inside, visitors could view a mock-up payload, a mannequin wearing an early model of the orange launch/entry pressure suit used by shuttle astronauts, and a mock cockpit with controls and instruments.
 Adjacent to Explorer were two solid rocket boosters mated to a full-size mock-up of an external tank (originally used by Stennis Space Center for fit tests).